Chapter 8: A Darkness too Deep for Light to Reach

 There’s a weak bridge between the army and the AVALANCHE base, and the army slows down to cross it one truck at a time.
 Essai and Shotgun stay behind to guard the truck in the rear, at which point Guard Hounds attack.
 At this point, Ririn uses an exploit to avoid fighting the Guard Hounds by using Essai and the truck to create a corner that “pins” the Guard Hounds in place and prevents a combat!
 I don’t know if Essai is supposed to show up in combat as a consequence, or if he plays any role in this sequence whatsoever!

-The bridge decides to stage its inevitable collapse after the trucks have passed for some reason, but Shotgun is caught on top of it and Zack goes down with the bridge in a failed attempt to rescue her.
+The bridge decides to stage its inevitable collapse after the trucks have passed for some reason, but Shotgun is caught on top of it and Zack goes down with you in a failed attempt at a rescue.
 You both survive of course, but this leads you into a brief snow cave dungeon as the two of you try to find your way back to the top of the hill.
 Yeah, good plan Zack!
 Let’s go into this dangerous cave, instead of looking for a way up outside!
 The cave is mostly minigames, where you have to dodge perpetually falling icicles.
 After crossing the first hall, Zack – who had been behaving himself up until now, which seemed so out-of-character that I figured the developers hadn’t bothered to vary his dialogue based on which Turk he was talking to – finally decides to start hitting on Shotgun, and is taken aback when she accepts his compliment without any fuss, as though that had never happened to him before.
 Zack, you are dating Aerith at this point in the story, so both the flirting and the response are a bit much!

 Next up is a fight (the game keeps avoiding putting Zack in your party, probably because it only knows how to create characters that match the player Turk’s level, and not ones that outclass the player Turk like Zack rightly should).
 After that, more icicles, this time some you have to dodge while trapped in a smaller area between two fixed icicles.
-After a bone fide Kingdom Hearts friendship speech from Zack, Shotgun and Zack split up to fight more Guard Hounds, only for Zack to scare his Hounds and convince them to walk away!
+After a bone fide Kingdom Hearts friendship speech from Zack, Shotgun and Zack split up to fight more Guard Hounds, only for Zack to scare his share of the Hounds and convince them to walk away!
 He talks about how he “only draw[s] this sword when [he] has to,” a sort of proto-Angeal portrayal that doesn’t match up with Zack from Crisis Core at all, but at least gives a better explanation for why he’s been avoiding fighting with you.

 That’s it for the cave, but we return to the surface to discover that AVALANCHE have set a big tree on the road.
 Essai and Sebastian decide to get out of the trucks to move it, without even setting a guard.
 Are you people for real?
 As you might expect, this is the prelude to an AVALANCE ambush.
 It’s not like the developers were ever going to animate them moving the tree, but it bugs me that the writers not only left the caravan defenceless, went out of their way to imply that Shinra had had no way past the tree, despite their extreme weather gear and extreme terrain military vehicles?